slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 Authenticity isn’t the presence of something, but the absence of everything inauthentic.

-Hints:

-- If you try to be something you’re not, you end up being nothing.
-Don’t try to be perfect, people know when they’re talking to the real thing.
-The more vulnerable you are, the more people will be able to relate to you.
-Just be real, and the results will come.
-If something is holding you back, recognize it and fix it, but you don’t have to excel at everything.
-Find your context.
-- If you’re trying to be authentic, you’re not being authentic.
+If you’re trying to be authentic, you’re not being authentic.
 You don’t need to learn how to be authentic but to un-learn inauthenticity.
 The first step is to notice when it arises.
 Next, take a moment and have a laugh.
-- Honesty is an antidote to impostor syndrome.
-- Truth is a better way to talk about ourselves.
+Honesty is an antidote to impostor syndrome.
+Don’t try to be perfect, people know when they’re talking to the real thing.
+The more vulnerable you are, the more people will be able to relate to you.
+Truth is a better way to talk about ourselves.
 Personal branding will kill you.
 People justify all kinds of mistakes to preserve the personal narratives they are invested in.
-Countries rewrite their histories, from the textbook up, to support how they see themselves now.
+If something is holding you back, recognize it and fix it, but you don’t have to excel at everything.
+Find your context.
+If you try to be something you’re not, you end up being nothing.

 > *"Do not try to seem wise to others."
 -- Epictetus [0050]*